ARMmbed/mbed-os-5-docs/docs/advanced/config_system.md

 # Defining configuration parameters

 The configuration system understands configuration data defined in targets, libraries and applications.
-While there are some slight differences in the way the configuration system works in these cases, the configuration parameters are always defined in a JSON object called "config".
+Although there are some slight differences in the way the configuration system works in these cases, the configuration parameters are always defined in a JSON object called "config".

 For example: